-Wishing stones can be used as an alternative to a guestbook, or they can be used as part of the wedding ceremony.
+Wishing stones can be used as an alternative to a guestbook, or they can be used as part of the ceremony.
 It is a relatively inexpensive way of including your guests and adding a personal element to your big day.

 Wishing Stone Guestbook: You can simply leave some stones (and a suitable pen) somewhere convenient and add a sign asking your guests to write a message to you and sign a stone.
 After the wedding, you can find a suitable way of storing or displaying the stones.

-Before the beginning of the ceremony, your Celebrant will explain the significance of the 'wishing stone' and will ask your guests to pass it between them, and for them to silently make a wish, for your future, upon the stone.
-The idea is that the love and good wishes that your guests have for you, and your future life, will be absorbed into the stone.
+Before the beginning of the ceremony, your Celebrant will explain the significance of the stone and will ask your guests to pass it between them, and for them to silently make a wish, for your future, upon the stone.
+The idea is that the energy, love and good wishes that your guests have for you, and your future life, will be absorbed into the stone.
 Your Celebrant will try to ensure that the passing of the stone does not distract, or detract from, the rest of the ceremony.
 When it is time for you to make your vows, you will be asked to hold the stone together and make your promises.

 Towards the end of the ceremony your Celebrant may say words similar to these:

 Example words, perhaps following the exchange of vows:

 "Before you met, your lives were on different paths with different destinations.